frahlg/zap_hass/README.md

 # Sourceful Energy Zap Home Assistant Custom Component

+> **🚀 Community Reference Implementation**
+>
+> This HACS-compatible integration is a **reference implementation** created by Sourceful Energy.
+While fully functional, we're opening it to the community to help us reach Home Assistant core standards.
+>
+> **Current Status:**
+> - ✅ Fully working with HACS
+> - ✅ 35+ sensors from OBIS codes
+> - ✅ Energy Dashboard compatible
+> - 🎯 Goal: Home Assistant core inclusion
+>
+> **Help us reach official status!** See [Contributing & Earning Grants](#contributing--earning-grants) for opportunities.

+## About This Implementation

-A custom component for Home Assistant that integrates with the [Sourceful Energy Zap](https://sourceful.energy/store/sourceful-energy-zap) to monitor smart meter data.
+A custom component for Home Assistant that integrates with the [Sourceful Energy Zap](https://sourceful.energy/store/sourceful-energy-zap) P1 meter reader.
+This implementation works well but needs community contributions to meet Home Assistant core standards.

 The Sourceful Energy Zap is a P1 meter reader that gives you unprecedented clarity of your energy consumption to help reduce your bills.
 Made by [Sourceful Labs AB](https://sourceful.energy) in Kalmar, Sweden 🇸🇪, it's designed for European smart meters with standard P1 RJ12 ports.